Beat Street: Plot

-Walking Tracy home, Kenny explains that his older brother Franklin, a gang member, was killed a year ago.
+Walking Tracy home, Kenny explains the death of his older brother Franklin, a gang member.
 The next day, Chollie invites him to play at the Burning Spear club, run by DJ Kool Herc.
-Accompanied by Tracy, Kenny delights the crowd, and Kool Herc hires him for the following weekend.
-The next day, Ramon asks his father if Carmen can live with them.
-Domingo declines, calling Ramon a criminal, then orders him to marry Carmen and provide for his child.
+Accompanied by Tracy, Kenny impresses the crowd with his skills, and Kool Herc hires him to perform at the establishment the following weekend.
+The next day, Ramon asks Domingo if Carmen can live with them.
+Domingo declines, insisting that he marry Carmen and provide for his child.

 Later, Chollie takes Kenny to the Roxy, where a talent scout is auditioning local performers, and invites the scout to see Kenny deejay at the Burning Spear.
 Afterward, Kenny visits CCNY to surprise Tracy and sees her intimately embracing her professor, Robert.
-Ramon tells his friends he plans to move Carmen and the baby into an empty apartment upstairs, and gets a job at a hardware store.
+Ramon tells his friends he plans to move Carmen and the baby into a vacant apartment upstairs, and eventually obtains employment at a hardware store.
 His friends help him furnish the apartment, surprising Carmen with a small housewarming party.

 On Saturday night at the Burning Spear, Kenny impresses the talent scout, who invites him to perform at the Roxy on New Year's Eve.
 Meanwhile, Tracy permits Kenny to use the college's computerized studio, while she assists Robert at a nearby piano.
-Kenny accidentally deletes his work, and rejects Robert and Tracy's attempts to help him.
-He tells Tracy their relationship might not last.
+Kenny accidentally deletes his work, and rejects Robert and Tracy's attempts to help him, telling her their relationship might not last.

-At the college, Tracy premieres her dance composition.
-Waiting for a train with Ramon, Kenny worries that he offended Tracy.
-Ramon explains that his job interferes with his artwork.
-He sees an all-white train on the "A" line, realizing he can paint it that night after work.
-Later that evening, Kenny helps Ramon paint the train, but Spit, lurking nearby, tags the train even before Ramon can finish the other side.
-The two chase Spit through the subway tunnels and a fight ensues.
-Spit sprays paint in Ramon's eye and both tussle on the roadbed before rolling onto the electrified third rail, which kills them instantly.
+Waiting for a train with Ramon, Kenny worries that he potentially offended Tracy, while Ramon laments that his job limits his opportunities to perfect and showcase his artistry.
+Suddenly, he notices an all-white train on the "A" line, deciding to paint it that night after work.
+Later that evening, Kenny helps Ramon paint the train, but Spit, lurking nearby, tags the train even before Ramon can complete the other side.
+In the ensuing scuffle in the subway tunnels, Spit sprays paint in Ramon's eyes and both tussle on the roadbed before rolling onto the electrified third rail, which fatally electrocutes both instantly.

 After Ramon's funeral, Kenny contemplates forgoing the Roxy's New Year's Eve show, but Tracy and Chollie dissuade him.
-Kenny ultimately uses his big break to celebrate Ramon's life, starting with a rap performance while images of Ramon and his work appear on a screen behind him, impressing Domingo, followed by Grandmaster Melle Mel & the Furious Five and a Bronx gospel choir, and backed by the City College Dancers and a group of twenty-five breakdancers.
+Kenny ultimately uses his big break to celebrate Ramon's life, starting with a rap performance while images of Ramon and his work appear on a screen behind him, impressing Domingo.
+Grandmaster Melle Mel & the Furious Five assist him along with a Bronx gospel choir, backed by the City College Dancers and a group of twenty-five breakdancers.